OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Troubleshooting.md

 To manually reboot your Omega, briefly disconnect the power and reconnect it.
 This can also be accomplished by toggling the power switch on the Expansion, Mini, or Power Dock.
 Your Omega will then boot and complete the update.
 It will be ready for use when the LED stops flashing and remains solid.

-**Warning:** Be sure that your Omega is actually off before disconnecting the power; ensure the Omega's LED has been off for some time and that it's WiFi AP is not available. **Disconnecting power while the Omega is installing updates can potentially corrupt the firmware!**
+**Warning:** Be sure that your Omega is actually off before disconnecting the power; ensure the Omega's LED has been off for some time and that its WiFi AP is not available. **Disconnecting power while the Omega is actively installing updates can potentially corrupt the firmware!**